 The strongest point Guerra and Orbea make is their last: “What then,” they ask, “is the solution if not ‘Latinx’?
 It may surprise you to learn that a gender-neutral term to describe the Latin-American community already exists in Spanish.
 Ready for it?
 Here it is: Latino.”
 They explain that, in Spanish, a word such as Latino can be both masculine and gender-neutral.
 When we read about the “Latino vote,” for instance, no one in their right mind believes the topic at hand to be strictly voters identifying as Latino men.
 Anyone who doesn’t understand that the “Latino vote” means all Latinos, of any category (are there categories?), possesses at best a weak grasp on both the English and Spanish languages.

 For their parts, Scharrón-del Río and Aja remind us that the newly minted Latinx should be pronounced “Latin-ex,” which has me interested to know their guidelines for other words such as México, Oaxaca and Texas.
 Then again, there are the words descontextualización and léxico (though I couldn’t find a single instance of the letter x following a consonant).
 The professors counter the “buzzword” charge by pointing to “several Puerto Rican writers and scholars that use Latinxs and/or use ‘x’ in other gendered articles and pronouns instead of ‘a/o’ or even ‘@,'” as well as any number of “Google search[es]” which produce “hundreds of thousands of websites, articles, and blogs written by Latin Americans living in their countries of origin” who have already adopted the term.
 This counterargument seems as counterintuitive as the two Gilberts’ newness complaint.
 An independent mind doesn’t measure the rightness of a behavior based on how many people do it, or on how long they’ve been doing it.
-A thousand professors standing at the top of a building screaming “Latinx!” wouldn’t be reason enough to start using the word — but it would be a good start.
+A thousand professors standing at the top of a building screaming “Latinx!” wouldn’t be reason enough to start using the word.

 It is a melancholy truth that even good people make poor decisions concerning language.
 In 1987 dozens of gay and lesbian Latino activists gathered in Washington, D.C., the first major event of its kind in the nation’s capital.
 By then Latino LGBT organizations had already sprung up and were thriving in Texas, California and other places.
 The activists meeting in D.C. formed a nationwide network of their respective organizations, calling it National Latino/a Lesbian and Gay Activists.
 Later a newcomer commented on the group’s acronym, NLLGA, and the group quickly changed its name to something less… asisine?